 How to Recognize Concerning Behavior Between Children

 You can find help to determine if sexual play between children is a problem.
 When presented with a sexual behavior in a child, it is not always obvious whether or not the behavior is anything to be concerned about.
 Knowing what is developmentally expected is the first place to start.
 Understanding children’s typical sexual development, knowledge, and behavior is necessary to accurately identify sexual behavior problems in children.
-When there is a concern it is helpful to learn more about the hallmarks of problematic sexual behavior.
+When there is a concern it is helpful to learn more about the warning signs of problematic sexual behavior.
 If you are seeing signs that the behavior may be harmful, it can be very helpful to consult with a professional who specializes in this particular area.

-Sexual play vs. problematic sexual behavior.
+Sexual play vs. problematic sexual behavior

 There is a broad continuum of sexual behaviors in children and youth that range from common sexual play to problematic sexual behavior.
 It is important to recognize that not all concerning sexual behavior in children are an indicator of a serious or ongoing sexual behavior problem.
 It is essential to speak with a specialist if you are concerned about a child’s behavior.
 This way you and the child can get the help needed to understand and manage the behavior safely.